 25% of all Sunshine Coast recorded loggerhead nests are laid on Buddina Beach;

-Buddina is the prime nesting beach producing more male hatchlings than other Sunshine Coast beach;
+Buddina is the prime nesting beach on the Sunshine Coast and produces predominantly male hatchlings;

 Without the nesting beaches that produce sufficient male hatchlings, the population may become feminised - survival requires both males and females.

 20200112 IMG_5141 Emily Gregory CREDIT 0

 Turtle leaving (1)